 WhatsApp for Business:

-Have you heard about the WhatsApp for business application?
+Have you heard about WhatsApp for business applications?

 You can easily download the application.
 You just need to create an account on the platform.